awubshet/awubshet.github.io/blog/parquet_partitions.md

 val accuracy = 0.001
 val quintiles = Range(2,10,2).map(_/10.0).toArray
 // Array(0.2, 0.4, 0.6, 0.8)
-// do the computation on the smaller data frame as the distribution is the same val q5 = smallDfWithLength.stat.approxQuantile("prev_len", quintiles, accuracy)
+// do the computation on the smaller dataframe as the distribution is the same val q5 = smallDfWithLength.stat.approxQuantile("prev_len", quintiles, accuracy)
 // Array(11.0, 12.0, 14.0, 22.0)